ARIMAenjoyer/poisson-glm/README.md

 Key findings:

 - All independent variables are significant on level of 0.05
-- Without regularization result is ininterpretable due to multicolinearity
+- Without regularization, result is ininterpretable due to multicolinearity
 - Elastic Net regularization stabilized estimates, acurate l1 and l2 hyperparameters are supposed to be choosen by cross-validation